NASCAR Cup Series at Circuit of the Americas

-The EchoPark Automotive Grand Prix is a NASCAR Cup Series stock car race at Circuit of the Americas in Austin, Texas.
+The DuraMAX Texas Grand Prix Powered by RelaDyne is a NASCAR Cup Series stock car race at Circuit of the Americas in Austin, Texas.
 Introduced in 2021, the race was one of seven road course dates on the Cup Series schedule that year.
-Christopher Bell is the defending winner.
+Tyler Reddick is the defending winner.

-There is also a NASCAR Xfinity Series race, the Focused Health 250, that is held on the same weekend as the Cup Series.
+There is also a NASCAR O'Reilly Auto Parts Series race, the Focused Health 250, that is held on the same weekend as the Cup Series.